What is Kings?

 Read on to learn more about playing Kings Cup at your next get-together!

-Materials Needed For This Kings Drinking Game Rule
+Materials Needed For This Kings Cup Drinking Game

 - 1 deck of cards (waterproof cards are ideal)